Living or co-parenting with a relentlessly difficult person aka a Hijackal®?

 When you are co-parenting with a relentlessly difficult person as your partner, you have many potential obstacles in your path.

-We use the term 'high conflict', to indicate people with certain personality and behavioral traits that are identifiable to trained professionals.
-To you, these folks are ones you think
+A relentlessly difficult person is someone with certain personality and behavioral traits that are identifiable to trained professionals.

-If any of those sound like the person with whom you have had children, you may well be in relationship with a high conflict person.
+If any of those sound like the person with whom you have had children, you may well be in relationship with a Hijackal.